HumanAssisted/JACS/README.md

  2. [github page](https://github.com/json-schema-org)
  3. [youtube channel](https://www.youtube.com/@JSONSchemaOrgOfficial)

-You can also embed any document, so if you want to sign a gif or .csv, you can link or embed that document with JACS.
+JSON isn't the only document you can work with.
+You can embed any document, so if you want to sign a gif or .csv, you can link or embed that document with JACS.

 ## open source

-In addition, JACS depends on the work of great open source efforts in standards and encryption.
+In addition, JACS also depends on the work of great other open source efforts in standards and encryption.

 See the [Cargo.toml](./Cargo.toml)